 The significance of their work was not lost on the artists.

 “This project was a chance to not only get the word out to people about melanoma but also to show organizations that public art can be an effective way to deliver a message,” said Carmany.
 Thompson saw it as personally impactful, “As a fair individual, the project helpfully reminded me of the importance of healthy skin.”

-The mural is not only a public reminder to take care of your skin, a spot for a cool photo, and a way to honor a life lost, it is also a testament to the artistic ability and community involvement of these two Malone grads.
+The mural is not only a public reminder to take care of your skin, a spot for a cool photo, and a way to honor a life lost.
+It is also a testament to the artistic ability and community involvement of these two Malone graduates.

 Check it out in downtown Canton at 534 Cleveland Ave.
 NW.